 Full recipe with measures and directions below.

 Making these striped spice soap bars colored with kitchen spices is easy, just weigh and melt each layer of melt and pour soap then color and scent.
+I chose cinnamon, paprika, cardamom and turmeric for the soap layers.
 Patiently waiting for each layer to be semi-firm will be the only hard part.

 Start with a nice rich melt and pour white soap base.
 I suggest one with Goat’s milk or shea butter.